KONTROX™ ENABLES UNPRECEDENTED PERFORMANCE OF III-V BASED DEVICES IN MULTIPLE FIELDS OF APPLICATIONS

 5G devices will exist in an environment that includes more complexity, more components (particularly filters), more performance demands, smaller size, and lower cost components, as well as dual connectivity between cellular and WiFi networks.
 RF front-end designs for all wireless products are driven by cost, power efficiency, and available space within the unit.
 They must be small, highly efficient, and able to be manufactured in large quantities to meet fast-growing global demand.

-This will only be achieved by implementing novel production technologies capable of improve the quality of the interfaces in the transistor based devices based on III/V materiasl such as GaAs or GaN.
+This will only be achieved by implementing novel production technologies capable of improving the quality of the interfaces in the transistor-based devices based on III/V materials such as GaAs or GaN.

 Cost reduction will widen the scope of application

 Minimizing the defects and increasing the quality of the interfaces not only will increase the efficiency, but help reduce the costs as the yield will be increased resulting in wider usage in a variety of applications.